 The achievements in improving public safety and trust in justice by the 10 sites that received funding under the 2016 Community Court Grant program were another highlight of the conference.
-Applications for the 2018 round of funding supporting the creation or enhancement of community-focused courts are being accepted until May 30, 2018.
+The results of the solicitation for the 2018 round of funding supporting the creation or enhancement of community-focused courts will be announced in fall 2018.

 - To see the complete Birmingham conference agenda, click here.

 - Twitter coverage of the summit used the hashtag: #CommCourts2018.

 Since 2010, the Center for Court Innovation and the Bureau of Justice Assistance have hosted biennial international conferences for community justice practitioners.
 For more information on previous summits:

 - Community Justice 2016 (Chicago)